 MTSI clients shall support an IP-based network interface for the transport of session control and media data.
 Controlplane signalling is sent using SIP; see 3GPP TS 24.229 [7] for further details.
-User plane media data is sent over RTP/UDP/IP.
+Real-time user plane media data is sent over RTP/UDP/IP.
+Non-real-time media may use other transport protocols, for example UDP/IP or TCP/IP.
 An overview of the user plane protocol stack can be found in figure 4.3 of the present document.